Looking for a job

 - Where to look for jobs Expand / Collapse

-The NHS Jobs website allows you to search for jobs in organisations that provide NHS healthcare based on keyword, location, job group etc. You can register to receive job alerts by email.
+NHS Jobs is the online recruitment service for the NHS in England and Wales and most NHS organisations advertise their jobs there.
+The website allows you to search for jobs in organisations that provide NHS healthcare based on keyword, location, job group etc. You can register to receive job alerts by email.

 Vacancies in health may also be advertised: